Review and Rating of Peninsula Golf & Racquet Club Lakes Course

-Rated 4 stars by Golf Digest, Peninsula Golf Club is home to 27 incredible golf holes sitting on over 820 acres of pristine land.
-Set along beautiful Mobile Bay and nestled beside the Bon Secour Wildlife Preserve the three nines wind throughout live oaks, some gnarly cypress with draping Spanish moss, and other natural vegetation native to Gulf Shores plus 30 lakes and some of the area’s largest white-sand bunkers and waste areas.
-Each of the nines was designed by Earl Stone and the Marsh and Lakes opened in 1995 and Cypress Nine opened in 1999.
+Rated 4 Stars by Golf Digest, Peninsula Golf & Racquet Club is home to 27 holes of excellent golf that sits on over 820 acres of pristine land.
+Set along Mobile Bay and nestled beside Bon Secour wildlife preserve, the three nines wind through live oaks, some gnarly cypress tress with draping Spanish moss, and other vegetation native to Gulf Shores plus 30 lakes and some of the area’s largest white-sand bunkers and waste areas.
+Each of the nines was designed by Earl Stone and the Marsh and Lakes opened in 1995 and the Cypress Nine opened in 1999.

 Some of our favorite holes on this nine included: